tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 A few ports will need to be opened up for cbfs.

-Go to the AWS console andeEdit the Couchbase-CoreOS-CoreOSSecurityGroup-xxxx security group and add the following rules:
+Go to the AWS console and edit the Couchbase-CoreOS-CoreOSSecurityGroup-xxxx security group and add the following rules:

 ```
 Type             Protocol  Port Range Source